MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

   - ms.teamsadmincenter.appsetuppolicies.overview
 ---

-# Manage access to Teams apps using app permission policies
+# Use app permission policies to control user access to apps

 As an admin, you can use app permission policies to control the apps that are available to each user in your organization.
 The permissions you set to allow or block all apps or specific apps are applicable to all [types of apps in Teams](deploy-apps-microsoft-teams-landing-page.md).
 You must be a Global Admin or Teams service admin to manage these policies.